monikaratan/monikaratan/README.md

 You can also find me on [Twitter](https://twitter.com/kanishkkunal) and [LinkedIn](https://www.linkedin.com/in/kanishkkunal)

-I act as co-editor on✍ http://superdevresources.com and write blog posts on it too.
+I act as co-editor on✍ https://superdevresources.com and write articles on it too.

-## Recent blog posts 📝
+## 📝 Recent Articles

 <!-- FEED-START -->
 - [10 Best & Free Tailwind UI Kits and Components](https://superdevresources.com/tailwind-ui-kits/)